inspectordanno/data_viz_deli/intro_data_viz_d3_r/README.md

-## Introduction to Data Visualization With D3 and R!
+## Introduction to Data Visualization With D3 and R

 ### This is an introduction to interactive data visualization.